 The album closes on what else, but the familiar dialling of little Mark Owen phoning a wrong number… Yes, it’s Babe, so you better get those tissues ready.
 This song has tear-jerking lyrics and vocals from Mark as he realises somehow that despite only being about 12yrs old, he’s also unknowingly a dad whose mother has tried escape from.
 The emotions soar here as much as the dramatic strings, giving this album a wonderful send off.

 Over all, this is a great album, packed full of hits and some examples of the slickest contemporary 90s pop sounds (especially Meaning Of Love – this should have been a single).
-However, there’s a couple of fillers here (namely You Are The One and Wasting My Time), and the oddly cheerful Broken Your Heart, that may well have fared better in 1993 than they do now, where they feel a bit like packing.
-Trimming this album of those three tracks would make it a lighter load to bear.

 The success of this album saw them dominate the charts and arena tours.